alxlive/cloudy/readme.markdown

 3. Add possibility to download files to the cloud.

-4. Style the dialog to be prettier, place Cloudy icon instead of "Filepicker.io".

-5. Add failure detection in case Gmail code changes and breaks Cloudy.
+4. Add failure detection in case Gmail code changes and breaks Cloudy.